RevenueCat/revenuecat-docs/docs_source/Integrations & Events/third-party-integrations/onesignal.md

     "8-1": "Comma separated string of RevenueCat Entitlement identifiers that the user unlocked", "9-0": "`active_subscription`",
-    "9-1": "The value will be set to `true` on any purchase/renewal event, and `false` on `EXPIRATION`", "10-0": "`grace_period_expiration_at`",
+    "9-1": "The value will be set to `true` on any purchase/renewal event, and `false` on `EXPIRATION`", "10-0": "`subscription_status`",
+    "10-1": "See Subscription Status Attribute below",
+    "11-0": "`grace_period_expiration_at`",
-    "10-1": "If a billing issue occurs we will send the date of the grace period expiration."
+    "11-1": "If a billing issue occurs we will send the date of the grace period expiration."
   },
   "cols": 2,
-  "rows": 11,
+  "rows": 12,
   "align": [
     "left",
     "left"